rigalves/rigalves/README.md

 Lately, I’ve been going deeper into AI engineering: not just adding chat boxes, but designing useful AI-assisted workflows with clear boundaries, human review, structured outputs, and reliable system behavior.

-I’m currently building **Sunday Static Labs** — an indie software studio focused on calm, reliable tools for churches and volunteer-led teams.
+I’m currently building as **Sunday Static Labs** — an indie software studio focused on calm, reliable tools for churches and volunteer-led teams.

 ## 🌤️ wtrfll AI